chaosparrot/marithime_talon/README.md

 [~] - Extension possibilities for other packages
 There's a ton of ways other packages can make use of our captures, settings and detections, but we will need to document them so they are easier to reuse as well.
+- Known words in document
+- Get last formatter used
+- Get known language in document
+- Get selection
+- Add fixes
+- Reformat selection
+- Set selection
+- Set document
+- Set cursor position

 #### Dictation

+[ ] - Making automatic fixing work
+This feature has been implemented but it hasn't been tested very well.
+There's probably a lot of research left to be done.

 [x] - Terminator words
 Right now the word `quill` is used, instead onf the word `over`, to terminate a command.
 We probably want to extend this a bit, though we need to take into account that they need to not only be used in commands, but filtered out in other ways.

-[ ] - Making automatic fixing work
-This feature has been implemented but it hasn't been tested very well.
-There's probably a lot of research left to be done.

 [x] - Incremental text field updates
 Right now, indexing a text field causes it to lose all meaning with regards to formatters used.
 This causes problems with trying to re-use a formatter that was used.